What Is a Newborn Cephalohematoma?

 With treatment, a hematoma does not generally cause major problems to the newborn.
-Speak with your doctor to learn their specific instructions for recovering from an infant hematoma.
+Speak with your doctor to learn their specific instructions for recovering from newborn cephalohematoma.

 Newborn Cephalohematoma Prognosis

-Many of these complications can be avoided or reduced if the injury is caught and treated early.
-If your doctor or nurse fails to address the signs of an infant hematoma quickly enough, it can be considered medical negligence.
+Many of the complications related to newborn cephalohematomas can be avoided or reduced if the injury is caught and treated early.
+For this reason, if your doctor or nurse fails to address the signs of an infant hematoma quickly enough, it can be considered medical negligence.

 Financial Compensation for Newborn Cephalohematoma

 If your child suffered a preventable birth injury, you and your family may be entitled to financial compensation.
-Although pursuing legal action will not undo any harm caused to your child, the compensation a birth injury lawyer may be able to get you can help you pay for your child’s ongoing treatment, as well as provide a sense of justice for a preventable act of medical negligence.
+Although pursuing legal action will not undo any harm caused to your child, the compensation a birth injury lawyer may be able to get you can help you pay for your child’s ongoing treatment and provide a sense of justice for the act of medical negligence.